gSchool/ada-developer-skills/05-potpourri/pair-feedback.md

 #### ThoughtBot's Guide to Code Reviews

-The entire guide is good, concise, effective, and accurate.
-[Read all of it, and read it here](https://github.com/thoughtbot/guides/tree/master/code-review).
+The entire guide is good, concise, effective, and accurate. **Read the entire** [Code Review Guide](https://github.com/thoughtbot/guides/tree/master/code-review).

 Here are some notable tips from the guide:
 - Accept that many programming decisions are opinions.
 Discuss tradeoffs, which you prefer, and reach a resolution quickly.